vkbo/novelWriter/docs/source/project_structure.rst

 ======================

 Subfolders under root folders have no impact on the structure of the novel itself.
-The structure is instead dictated by the heading level of the headers within the documents.
+The structure is instead dictated by the heading level of the headings within the documents.

 Four levels of headings are supported, signified by the number of hashes (``#``) preceding the title.
-See also the :ref:`a_fmt` section for more details about the markdown syntax.
+See also the :ref:`a_fmt` section for more details about the markup syntax.

 .. note::
    The header levels are not only important when generating the manuscript, they are also used by the indexer when building the outline tree in the :guilabel:`Outline View` as well as in the :guilabel:`Novel Tree`.
 Each heading also starts a new region where new Tags and References can be defined.
-See :ref:`a_references`.
+See :ref:`a_references` for more details.

 The syntax for the four basic header types, and the two special header types, is listed in section :ref:`a_fmt_head`.
 The meaning of the four levels for the structure of your novel is as follows: